Lefetch/student_management/README.md

 - Step 5: Push changes to GitHub
 - Step 6: Submit your changes for review ( you need just to create a Pull Request)

-If you have found this project helpul for you, you can a Start.
+If you have found this project helpul for you, you can let a Start.